Robinlovelace/osm-cycle/cy-uptake/cyChange.md

-cycle use in more than one study, leading to the conclusion that more studies are needed to explore the impacts of different policies and environmental conditions on cycling uptake (Fraser et al. 2011).
+cycle use in more than one study, leading to the conclusion that more studies are needed to explore the impacts of different policies and environmental conditions on cycling uptake (Fraser and Lock, 2011).
 This paper fits into this call for evidence, with an *ecological* (administrative zones are the unit of analysis) appraisal of the impact of different variables in change in cycling to work, based on Census data.